Even some beer tokens.

 Café et brasserie de France was in Bucharest.

-The third beer token pictures above are present on this site through the kind permission of Mr. Marian Bolum.
+The fourth beer token pictures above are present on this site through the kind permission of Mr. Marian Bolum.

 "Danube" restaurant functioned in Bucharest on Nicolae Bălcescu Boulevard around 1965 [Schäffer E., Jetoane.
 Semne valorice și mărci.
 Ed.
 Corvin, Deva, 2003].